MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-aip-premium-govt-service-description.md

 Azure Information Protection Premium Government plans are monthly subscriptions and are licensed on a per user basis.
 Organizations that use Azure Information Protection Premium Government benefit from the following unique features:

-* Your organization's content is logically segregated from content in Microsoft's commercial Azure Information Protection Premium services.
+* Your organization's content is physically segregated from content in Microsoft's commercial Azure Information Protection Premium services.

 * Your organization's content is stored within the United States.